truchas/truchas/doc/reference-manual/SPECIES_BC_Namelist/index.rst

 :Default: none

-comp
+comp_id
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:Description: The species component this boundary condition applies to.
+:Description: The index of the species component to which this boundary
+              condition applies.
 :Type: integer
 :Default: 1